Gravitational relaxation of electroweak hierarchy problem: Gravitational relaxation

 In this section, we introduce the gravitational relaxation scenario for the electroweak hierarchy problem.
-We consider an extended gravity theory including the Higgs field $\Phi$ and the (dilatonic) scalar field $\chi$ non-minimally coupled to gravity.
+We consider modified gravity theory including the Higgs field $\Phi$ and the dilatonic scalar field $\chi$ non-minimally coupled to the gravity.
 The classic action is written by

-The action for the gravity sector including the (dilatonic) scalar field $\chi$ is given by
+The action for the gravity sector including the dilatonic scalar field $\chi$ is given by~\cite{Kaiser:2010ps}

 The action for the Higgs sector is given by

 where the (bare) Higgs potential can be written by